SapitoSucio/froggo-guides/docs/script_commands.md

 This command removes the mercenary from a player.

-The parameter 'reply' can be one of the following values:
+The parameter `reply` can be one of the following values:

-	0 - Mercenary soldier's duty hour is over, faith increased by 1. (default) 1 - Your mercenary soldier has been killed, faith decreased by 1.
+	0 - Mercenary soldier`s duty hour is over, faith increased by 1. (default)
+	1 - Your mercenary soldier has been killed, faith decreased by 1.
 	2 - Your mercenary soldier has been fired.
 	3 - Your mercenary soldier has ran away.